uudashr/iface/README.md

 It consists of several analyzers :
 1. `empty`: Finds empty interfaces.
-2. `unused`: Finds unused interfaces within the package.
+2. `unused`: Finds interfaces that are not used anywhere in the same package where the interface is defined.
-3. `duplicate`: Finds duplicate interfaces within the package.
+3. `duplicate`: Finds interfaces in the same package that have identical method sets.
 4. `opaque`: Find the interfaces that is used to abstract a single concrete implementation only.

 ## Usage